-Properly used, encryption is a surefire way to keep information and communications secure.
+Properly used, encryption is the best option to keep information and communications as secure as possible.

 In some countries, encryption has legal restrictions on use, so you will need to consider that before crossing borders and/or working in certain places.
 Thorough research on this should be included in your risk assessment.

 Encrypted messaging apps and internet calls